 The Configuration object is bound to the location of the calling bundle.

-Returns A new Configuration object.
+- Returns A new Configuration object. - Throws IOException if access to persistent storage fails.

 SecurityException - if caller does not have ConfigurationPermission[, CONFIGURE] and factoryPid is bound to another bundle.